RyanT5/yl-training/content/post/leaders.md

     </div>
     <div class="accordion-item-body">
       <div class="accordion-item-body-content">
         All members of the Website Development Team currently hold roles associated with The Scout Association (UK), with a focus on the YL Scheme whether that be at District or County Levels.
-Between us, we have over 20 years experience working with the scheme.
-Majority of the Team have all been Young Leaders themselves, and have completed a version of the scheme throughout the years!
+Between us, we have over 20 years of experience working with the scheme.
+The majority of the Team have all been Young Leaders themselves, and have completed a version of the scheme throughout the years!
       </div>
     </div>
   </div>